noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 :::tip
 The command `nargo info` shows the programs circuit size, and is useful to compare the value of changes made.
-Advanced: You can dig deeper and use the `--print-acir` param to take a closer look at individual gates too.
+You can dig deeper and use the `--print-acir` param to take a closer look at individual ACIR opcodes, and the proving backend to see its gate count (eg for barretenberg, `bb gates -b ./target/program.json`).
 :::

 ### Use the `Field` type